pebblecode/pebblecode.github.io/_posts/2016-04-03-leicester-city-victory-for-tinkerers.md

 *Innovation* is also all about adapting to a changing environment.
 That’s why the Lean Startup movement places such importance on a scientific approach to learning:

 > “Once entrepreneurs embrace validated learning, the development process can shrink substantially.
-When you focus on figuring the right thing to build-the thing customers want and will pay for-you need not spend months waiting for a product beta launch to change the company's direction.
+When you focus on figuring out the right thing to build - the thing customers want and will pay for - you need not spend months waiting for a product beta launch to change the company's direction.
 Instead, entrepreneurs can adapt their plans incrementally, inch by inch, minute by minute.”
 <br/><br/>— [The Lean Startup Principles](http://theleanstartup.com/principles)

 Like Ranieri, we must keep tinkering.
 We must stay curious, keep learning and keep adapting.
 If we can do that, we can